billster45/ScienceCritAI/README.md

 [↑ Back to top](#sciencecritai)

 ### [Evidence of differences in diurnal electrodermal, temperature and heart rate patterns by mental health status in free-living data](https://billster45.github.io/ScienceCritAI/Mental_Health_Smartwatch_summary_20250824_094102.html)
-**Why read this:** This paper is worth reading as it provides novel insights into the physiological differences associated with mental health status, utilizing wearable technology to collect data in a naturalistic setting.
-The findings reveal that individuals with higher levels of depression and anxiety exhibit distinct patterns in electrodermal activity, heart rate, and skin temperature, particularly during early morning hours, highlighting the potential for wearable devices in monitoring mental health.
+**Why read this:** This paper is worth reading as it provides novel insights into the physiological differences associated with mental health status, utilizing continuous monitoring from wearable technology.
+The findings reveal that individuals with higher levels of depression and anxiety exhibit distinct patterns in electrodermal activity, heart rate, and skin temperature, particularly during early morning hours, highlighting the potential for wearable devices to enhance our understanding of mental health in real-world settings.

 **Date:** 2025-08-24
 **Journal:** BMJ Mental Health